MislavJaksic/Prototyping/WebProgramming/GettingStarted/README.txt

 Property: ways in which you can style an element.

 Property value: chooses one out of many possible apperances.

+Think about CSS in terms of boxes.
+The boxes in the box model are:
+- padding - space around the content
+- border - solid line just outside of padding
+- margin - space around the outside of the element

+Other CSS properties: width
+                      background-color
+		      color
+		      text-shadow
+		      display

 Stopped at https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics